Sharing Our Testimonies: The Power of Story in Your Ministry

 How is that possible?
 American-Russian writer Vera Nazarian says this: “The world is shaped by two things—stories told and the memories they leave behind.”

-You want your men to experience authentic, deep faith and relationships; giving them the opportunity to share their stories is one of the most powerful practices your ministry can implement.
-It connects your men in three ways.
+If you’re a men’s or small group leader, you want guys to experience deep faith and authentic relationships.
+Giving them the opportunity to tell their stories is one of the most powerful practices your ministry can implement.
+Why?
+Sharing our testimonies connects us in three ways…

 Story connects us to each other.